SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

 * [Win_Perf_counters](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/win_perf_counters/README.md)

-### Configuring Metrics Collection
+### Configuring metrics collection

-This section provides instructions for configuring metrics collection for the Sumo Logic App for Host and Process metrics.
+This section provides instructions for configuring metrics collection for the Sumo Logic app for Host and Process metrics.
 Follow the below instructions to set up the metric collection for a given machine:

 1. Configure a Hosted Collector
 2. Configure an HTTP Logs and Metrics Source